 Recovery and Follow-Up

-Recovery after pancreas transplant surgery
+Recovery after transplant surgery

 Before you go home, we'll give you information about your medications, lab tests and follow-up care.

 You also have a very important role to play in your recovery and in your new kidney's overall success.
 Be sure to follow the instructions of your doctors.
 Keep lab and doctor appointments, and call your transplant coordinator if there are any problems.